Prof. Dr. James Dorson

 Florian Gabriel.
 "African American Literature as Counter-Naturalism" (first supervisor)

-MA theses supervised on the following topics: postmodernism, new sincerity, science fiction, cognitive poetics, the short story cycle, black masculinity, economic criticism, identity and belonging, climate fiction, Native American Literature.
+MA theses supervised on the following topics: postmodernism, new sincerity, science fiction, trauma theory, cognitive poetics, the short story cycle, Black masculinity, economic criticism, identity and belonging, climate fiction, Native American Literature.

 “Network Narratives: The Poetics of Interconnectivity.”
 Summer 2019.
 M.A. seminar.